-7. Cell Phones/Electronic Communication Devices Conditions of Use:
+7. Cell Phones/Electronic Communication Devices (Technology Violation)

+Conditions of Use:

-A student may possess a cellular telephone or other electronic communication device (ECD)(e.g.,paging device/beepers, personal digital assistants, and other devices designed to receive and send an electronic signal) in school, on school property, at after school activities, and at school-related functions as long as such activity does not interfere with educational processes or safety/security.
+A student may possess a cellular telephone or other electronic communication device (ECD)in school, on school property, at after school activities, and at school-related functions as long as such activity does not interfere with educational processes or safety/security and is subject to limitations of this and other policies of the District.
 As a condition of this permission, the student assumes all risk of loss, damage or theft of the cellular phone or other ECD.